← Back to Field Notes

 What an AI can do depends on the model, the context it has access to, and the actions it is allowed to take.

-To understand any AI tool, it helps to focus on three dimensions: context access, action capability, and interaction model.
+To understand any AI interface, it helps to focus on three dimensions: context access, action capability, and interaction model.

 Context access determines what the model can see, whether that is a single file, an entire repository, or external data.
 Action capability defines what the model can do, such as generating text, editing files, or running commands.
 Interaction model describes how you work with the system, whether through chat, inline suggestions, or more structured workflows.

-Looking at these three factors makes it easier to evaluate how a tool will behave in practice.
+Looking at these three factors makes it easier to evaluate how an interface will behave in practice.

 Why Cursor Feels So Powerful

 Cursor combines a large context window with access to your codebase and the ability to modify files.
-That combination changes the experience from generating code to working directly with a system.
+That combination shifts the experience from generating code to working directly with a system.

 The shift is subtle but important.
 The model is no longer just helping you write code.
 It is helping you change and reason about a codebase.

-Evaluating AI tools requires a shift in how you think about them.
+Evaluating AI interfaces requires a shift in how you think about them.

-Instead of asking which AI is best, it is more useful to consider what access the tool provides, what actions it enables, and how it fits into your workflow.
-Those factors determine how the system behaves far more than the model alone.
+Instead of asking which AI is best, it is more useful to consider what access the interface provides, what actions it enables, and how it fits into your workflow.
+Those factors shape how the system behaves far more than the model alone.

 What’s Next

-At this point, we have covered models as the engine and tools as the interface.
+At this point, we have covered models as the engine and interfaces as the interaction layer.

-The next layer focuses on execution, where AI begins interacting directly with your system through the command line.
+The next layer focuses on execution, where AI begins interacting directly with your system through execution.